Comments on Smart Games' tile puzzle IQ Hexagon.

 This results in the peculiar sequence of tile numbers 51-52-53-54-55-56-57-58-59-5Z-5Y-5X-5W-5V-5U-5T-5S-5R of the §5 annex.

-Incidentally, here is the HTML for some Unicode characters:
+As a digression, here is the HTML for some Unicode hexagons: